Our History

 • (E) Equipping Missionaries and Churches to Reach Their Communities for Christ

 Village Missions must advance in each area to continue its mission of revitalizing small churches and reaching communities for Christ.
 We must find new areas where a need exists to proclaim the Gospel and the local church is unable to secure pastoral leadership.
 We must invest in individuals and communities we are trying to reach with the Gospel through salary, logistical, and administrative support for Village Missionaries.
 We must actively recruit dedicated couples and single missionaries who God has called to our critical ministry.
-We must equip our Village Missionaries and the churches they serve with the tools to enable them to become effective, Biblically based churches.
+We must equip our Village Missionaries and the churches they serve with the tools to enable them to become effective, Biblically-based churches.

 Henry & Marilyn Vandermeer